 An alternative solution is using an existing app or project as a starting point.
 On the one hand, taking a ready-made idea and adapting it for your needs is easier than developing it from scratch.
 On the other hand, even minor changes in the functionality and design require major code revision.
 As a result, it can turn to be as expensive and time-consuming as the original project.

 Three levels of web app complexity

-There is no single answer to the question about a web app development cost, as it can vary from $3000 to, approximately, $250 000.
+There is no single answer to the question about the cost to develop a web application, as it can vary from $3,000 to approximately, $250,000.
 However, knowing the app type, it is possible to make a rough pre-estimation.
 Depending on its complexity, a web app can fall into one of the three categories.

 These are one-pagers, landing pages, and usual online stores with a standard design and a bare minimum of features.
 Usually, they require basic interactive forms and little content.
-A simple website or web app will cost you $3000-$15 000, while the development time rarely exceeds 1 month.
+A simple website or web app will cost you $3,000 to $15,000, while the development time rarely exceeds one month.

-These are primarily small-to-medium company sites and e-commerce sites.
+These are primarily small-to-medium business sites (opens in new tab) and ecommerce sites (opens in new tab).
 They need a lot of interactive elements to be integrated, and the volume of content is pretty large.
-Their cost can vary from $15 000 to $50 000, and the development time can reach 4 months.
+Their cost can vary from $15,000 to $50,000, and the development time can reach 4 months.

-This category includes exclusive websites for large-scale businesses.
+This category includes exclusive enterprise websites for large-scale businesses.
 They can include unique CMSs, a lot of exclusive features, large databases, and tons of content.
-The development cost can reach (but is not limited to) $250 000, and the average development time is half a year.
+The development cost can reach (but is not limited to) $250,000, and the average development time is half a year.